security-as-code/rampart-spec/README.md

 ### Windows Paths

 The backslashes in Windows paths should be escaped.
-The following Windows path is valid,
+The following Windows path is valid:

 ```
 process("Protect executable in a specific directory"):
 execute("C:\\Windows\\*")
 ```

-The following Windows path is invalid,
+The following Windows path is invalid:

 ```
 process("Protect executable in a specific directory"):